LuisRevillaM/summing-grid/summing-grid/docs/formatNumber.md

 for (let i = units.length - 1; i >= 0; i--) {
   //map the index to its correspondent unit in the array const unitSize = Math.pow(10, (i + 1) * 3);

-  //if the number is greater or equal than the current unitSize
+  //if the number is greater or equal than the current unitSize if (number >= unitSize) {
-  //it should be measured in the current unitSize if (number >= unitSize) {
+    //it should be measured in the current unitSize
-    //here goes code to measure number with current
+    //here goes code to do it
-    //unitSize and then break the loop
+    //then break the loop
     break;
   }
 }